Valdecy/Recommender-Systems-Collaborative_Filtering-SVD/README.md

 * user_in_columns = Boolean that indicates if the user is in the column (user_in_column = True) then a user-user similarity is made, if (user_in_column = False) then an item-item similarity is performed instead.
 The default value is True.

-* graph = Boolean that indicates if the first 2 features be displayed (graph = True) or not (graph = False).
+* graph = Boolean that indicates if the first 2 features of the users and items will be displayed (graph = True) or not (graph = False).
 The default value is True.